 The Decatur County Hospital radiology department offers a variety of completely digital diagnostic imaging tools, which allows the highest quality results while maximizing patient convenience and comfort.
 Computerized imaging provides faster service and more comprehensive records for patients.
-Radiologic services are available by appointment or through the emergency department day or night.
+Radiologic services are available by appointment Monday-Saturday.

 Some of the services our radiology department offers includes: